rururu/rete4frames/doc/language.md

 The salience(priority) is an integer number, positive or negative.
 Conditions are bare patterns or patterns with tests.
 Function calls are calls to ordinary Clojure functions and also calls to functions "asser", "retract" and "modify".
-The rule "fires" when all conditions are fulfiled.
+The rule "fires" when all conditions are fulfilled.
 In this case all function calls accomplished consecutively.
 Example of the rule:
 ```
 (walk-holding-object 0